Rita Ora Stuns In Latest Beauty Shots

 Rita Ora is busy jetting off around the world but has found time to come home to London, in the U.K.

-The “I Will Never Let You Down” shared a number of beauty shots on her Instagram, stating in her caption that it feels good to be home.
+The “I Will Never Let You Down” singer shared a number of beauty shots on her Instagram, stating in her caption that it felt good to be home.

-In the close-ups, she is wearing a pink garment and has on a number of rings.
+In the close-ups, she is wearing a pink garment and a number of rings.
 Her blonde hair is tied up and slightly wavy.
-In the first two photos, she is posing straight to the camera, with her hand near her face, which highlights her super long lashes.
+In the first two photos, she is posing for the camera, with her hand near her face, which highlights her super long lashes.
 In the third, she has a finger in her mouth, looking to the side.
 In the final shot, she has her fingers placed on her lips, showing off her acrylic nails.

 Within four hours, the post racked up over 110,000 likes, proving to be popular with her followers.